 What is the purpose of a key light?

 The key light is the main light used to illuminate the subject in a film or video, usually from either the right or left.
-It is used to highlight the subject’s features, essentially giving it or them a sense of being three dimensional.
+It is used to highlight the subject’s features, essentially giving it or them a sense of being three-dimensional.
 The key light also helps to set the look and tone of the scene.

 What is the difference between key light and fill light?

 The key light is used as the main light in a scene, used to illuminate and shape the subject.
-The fill light is about half as bright than the key light.
+The fill light is about half as bright as the key light.
 Its purpose is to add some light into the shadows created by the key light, making them less harsh but without destroying the definition they create.

 Tosh Lubek runs an audio and video production business in the UK and has been using the Canon EOS R since it was released in the Autumn of 2018.
 He has used the camera to shoot TV commercials for Sky TV, promotional business videos, videos of events and functions, and YouTube creator content.
 He has also won international awards for his advertising and promotional work.
 You can meet him by visiting his “video booth” at HashTag business events across the country.